shrushtishahjashds/usheru_registration_app_dev/README.md

 Username: A unique alphanumeric identifier for the user.
 Country: A dropdown list to select the user's country.
 Username Availability Check
-When entering a username, the application checks its availability by making a request to the username-available API endpoint.
+When entering a username, the application checks its availability by requesting the username-available API endpoint.

 User Registration
 Upon successful completion of the form, the application sends a POST request to the register API endpoint to register the user.

-Loading Spinner
-A loading spinner is displayed while checking username availability to provide feedback to the user.

 Folder Structure
 src/app/registration: Contains the registration component and service.